peterchijioke/twitter-auth-api-accessment/README.md

-NOTE: Create an environment file called .env, the is where you keep your security related keys and read your twitter consumer key from it also.
+NOTE: Create an environment file called .env, this is where you keep your security related keys, read your twitter consumer key from it also.

 # Example usage command
 npm start